galaxycoder23/pcap_replay_tool/README.md

 ```
 py -m streamlit run pcap_replay_tool.py
 ```

+---

-As long as Python is within the machine's environment variables, you do not need to append py -m to the command.
+If Python is within the terminal's environment variables, you can remove `py -m` from the start of the command.